alex88/alexfu.it/source/posts/2012-11-09-force-incomplete-users-to-complete-registration.md

 In this way we can add other mandatory fields just adding them in the isRegistrationCompleted() function.
-Basically in this way an incomplete user always has the ROLE\_INCOMPLETE\_USER role and not the ROLE_USER.
+Basically in this way an incomplete user always has the `ROLE_INCOMPLETE_USER` role and not the `ROLE_USER`.

 ### The access denied listener

-Now when the user tries to access a page that requires another role (ROLE\_USER for example) gets an access denied exception, so to redirect the user to the complete registration form we have to handle this access denied exception and in case the user has the ROLE\_INCOMPLETE\_USER redirect him to the complete registration form.
+Now when the user tries to access a page that requires another role (`ROLE_USER` for example) gets an access denied exception, so to redirect the user to the complete registration form we have to handle this access denied exception and in case the user has the `ROLE_INCOMPLETE_USER` redirect him to the complete registration form.

 To do so we need to create an handler that gets notified of an access denied exception.
 The first step is to set the handler in our firewall, in my case the firewall is called main so we add this setting in the security.yml file: